Information for Potential Investors

 Restrictions of Resale and Transferability

 It’s safest to assume you cannot resell your investment to another investor.
 First, there is not yet a liquid secondary market like the New York Stock Exchange for private companies.
-Second, almost every equity security on Secure Living’s Marketplace prohibits resell, as private companies carefully guard the number of shareholders on their “cap table”.
+Second, almost every equity security on Secure Living’s platform prohibits resell, as private companies carefully guard the number of shareholders on their “cap table”.
 Third, Regulation Crowdfunding specifically prohibits resale of securities for one year, except to the issuer, an accredited investor, a family member, or their trust.

 Securities issued under section 4(a)(6) are not freely transferrable by the purchaser for one year after the date of purchase.
 15 U.S.C. § 77d-1(e) (2012).
 The statutory text outlines four situations in which a transfer may be made before the end of one year; the SEC did not significantly alter these provisions in its Rule 501.
 17 C.F.R. § 227.501.
 Before the end of one year, transfers may be made, under 17 C.F.R. § 227.501: